richzw/ToolKit/tips/vector_db.md

   - Summary
     - dense embeddings are better for encoding the semantics or fuzzy meaning of a piece of text
       - dense embedding -> L2 or cosine
+      - Use L2 distance because it effectively captures the overall similarity in a continuous vector space,
+      - which aligns with the semantic similarity encoded in dense embeddings.
     - sparse embeddings are better for encoding exact or adjacent concepts
       - sparse embedding -> IP
+      - Use Inner Product because it measures the overlap in non-zero dimensions,
+      - which is crucial for capturing exact or adjacent concepts in high-dimensional sparse vectors.
 - VectorDB challenge
   - 工程
     - 向量索引的 合并、拆分 - small index merge into large index